Take claims to court against me - Morris

 Morris, who still owns Pride Park, put the club into administration in September and they have since been deducted 21 points, leaving them seven points from safety in the Championship.

-It has been suggested a total payment of about £7m would settle the issues involving Middlesbrough and Wycombe.
+It has been suggested a total payment of about £7m would settle the issues involving Middlesbrough and Wycombe which are partly holding up the sale of the club.

-Boro missed out on the play-offs in 2019 while the Chairboys would have stayed up last season had the cases against Derby been dealt with sooner.
+Boro missed out on the play-offs to Derby by a point in 2019 while the Chairboys would have stayed up last season had the cases against the Rams been dealt with sooner.

 "I sincerely hope the EFL, Boro and Wycombe will respond urgently and constructively to my proposal to unlock the impasse," Morris added.